Then what do we do? Do we reset the tragedy clock and hopelessly wait for it to happen again?

 1. Choose to see the humanity in everyone and care about the well-being of others: Heroes go beyond the boundaries of narrow-minded philosophies that demonize other people.
 They transcend artificial, human-made categories and labels in order to clearly see the common humanity we all share.
 Heroes break through barriers and create common ground.

 I’m asking you to give your fellow human beings the benefit of the doubt, and work to support their well-being.
 Isolation is a major motivator behind mass murder.
 We cannot just dismiss those who commit these crimes as “crazy.”
+There are is something in our societal “programming” that is pushing people to these heinous acts.
+It’s going to take a good, hard look at our culture to determine the causes, and isolation is rising as one of the suspected factors.

 2. Team up with other everyday heroes: You might think you can’t change the world alone.
 However, you can change your local part of the world by being a positive influence as a mythic hero.